helmedeiros/blog/content/en/posts/2010-04-03-scrum-productivity.md

   - Agile Teams
   - UnP
   - Teaching
+  - software-engineering-series
 ---

+> **Series: Software Engineering Fundamentals** | **Part 6 of 10** > _Delivered at Universidade Potiguar (UnP) in 2010_

-This sixth lecture at Universidade Potiguar (UnP) marked a key transition from general agile principles to a concrete and widely adopted framework: Scrum.
+**This sixth lecture** at Universidade Potiguar (UnP) marked a key transition from general agile principles to a concrete and widely adopted framework: Scrum.
 The objective was to move from abstract values to specific practices that foster predictability, accountability, and team-driven delivery.

 ## What Flexibility Looks Like